fmidev/cryoscope-smart/docs/05_Examples.md

 *Figure 1.
 Bounding box for the Timeseries query (in red).*

 As this is for European domain, the source server is *desm.harvesterseasons.com*.
-Each parameter is queried separately, example query this script produces (with format chagnged to debug here):
+Each parameter is queried separately, example query this script produces (with format changed to debug here):

 http://desm.harvesterseasons.com:8080/timeseries?bbox=23.604126,59.642764,26.251831,60.777937&param=utctime,latitude,longitude,MUL%7bRR-M:ERA5D:5021:1:0:1;1000%7d&starttime=20220101T000000Z&endtime=20221231T120000Z&hour=00&format=debug&precision=full&tz=utc&timeformat=sql&origintime=20000101T000000Z

 You could also query all parameters with one request, but for large queries (multiple timesteps, multiple grid points or locations) it is more efficient to request one parameter at a time.

+## ECSF for multiple locations & time series plot